kedgeproject/kedge/docs/file-reference.md

-# Kapp file reference
+# Kedge file reference

 Each file defines one micro-service, which forms one `pod` controlled by it's controller(right now the default controller is `deployment`).

-A example using all the keys added in Kapp(not all keys from Kubernetes API are included):
+A example using all the keys added in Kedge(not all keys from Kubernetes API are included):

 ```yaml